Prometheus-X-association/edge-computing/kubernetes/test/mock-api/README.md

 ```

 ## Testing the endpoints
-To prepare the integration tests, install tox:
+To prepare the unit test of REST-API endpoints, install tox:
 ```bash
 $ python3.8 -m pip install tox
 ```